tejjeenu/Habit-Centred-Todolist/README.md

 **Habit Centred Todolist** addresses these issues by integrating:
 - **Task Management** – Organize your day with start/end times and durations.
-- **Habit Tracking** – Create, track, and build streaks for meaningful habits.
+- **Habit Tracking** – Create, track, and build streaks for meaningful habits, increasing and decreasing the habit duration accordingly
 - **AI Habit Inference** – Describe your goals/pain points, and the app suggests research-backed habits to help you succeed.
 - **Schedule Optimisation** – Automatically merges tasks and habits into a conflict-free routine.